Web Analytics

 uint16_t PC_START = 0x3000;

-Our VM has a total of 10 registers, 16 bits each:
+Our VM features a total of 10 registers, each 16 bits wide:

 enum regist { R0 = 0, R1, R2, R3, R4, R5, R6, R7, RPC, RCND, RCNT };